htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 a custom filesystem for the job's scratch directory.
 This allows HTCondor to prevent the job from using more scratch space than provisioned.
 This also requires that the disk is managed with the LVM disk management system.
-Three HTCondor configuration knobs need to be set for this to work, in additional to the above requirements:
+Three HTCondor configuration knobs need to be set for this to work, in addition to the above requirements:

 .. code-block:: condor-config